Andrew Vaughn Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in MLB.
+- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in the league.

-- Lorenzen (2-2 with a 4.08 ERA and 31 strikeouts in 39 2/3 innings pitched) makes the start for the Tigers, his eighth of the season.

-- In his most recent appearance on Monday, the right-hander threw 5 2/3 innings against the Kansas City Royals, allowing five earned runs while surrendering five hits.
+- His most recent time out was on Tuesday against the Kansas City Royals, when the lefty tossed five innings, surrendering two earned runs while allowing eight hits.

-- In seven games this season, the 31-year-old has an ERA of 4.08, with 7 strikeouts per nine innings.
-Opponents are batting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.